xanderflood/math-circle/README.md

     local   all             xflood                                  trust

-Restart postgres:
+Restart postgres using one of the following, depending on whether you are using `systemd` (such as on newer versions of Ubuntu) or `upstart` (such as versions of Ubuntu prior to 15):

     sudo systemctl restart postgresql

-on systems using `systemd`, such as newer versions of Ubuntu, or

     sudo restart postgresql

 if you're using `upstart`.
 Now check that your application user is able to execute the following without using `sudo`:

     psql --dbname=postgres